In recent years, the live streaming industry has exploded in popularity due to the public’s insatiable appetite for video content.

-- Live streaming is an effective way to make money if you can keep your audience interested.
+- Live streaming is an effective way to earn money if you can keep your audience interested.

 - Some of the most popular streaming platforms are YouTube, and Twitch.

-- You can earn money from your live stream in a dozen different ways.
+- You can earn money from your live broadcast in a dozen different ways.

 Can You Make a Living From Live Streaming?